 With the No. 88 team done for the night, the attention turned back to NEMCO Motorsports' Nemechek, who led the field down pit road for what many expected to be the final stop of the night.

-A quick 16.6-second stop by the No. 8 crew kept the recently turned 17-year-old in control of the field with Wallace, Erik Jones, Timothy Peters and Quiroga inside the top-five.
+A quick 16.6-second stop by the No. 8 crew kept the recently turned 17-year-old in control of the field with Wallace Jr., Erik Jones, Timothy Peters and Quiroga inside the top five.

-The green flag flew with 27 laps remaining with Wallace making the move entering Turn 1 on Nemechek.
-By the time the trucks screamed out of Turns 3 and 4, three-wide racing ensued with Nemechek in the middle of a Kyle Busch Motorsports sandwich, with Erik Jones also pedaling into the mix.
+The green flag flew with 27 laps remaining.
+Wallace Jr. made a move entering Turn 1 on Nemechek.
+By the time the trucks screamed out of Turns 3 and 4, three-wide racing ensued with Nemechek in the middle of a Kyle Busch Motorsports sandwich, with Jones also in the mix.

 With the KBM trucks riding 1-2, the best battle on the racetrack came from behind between Nemechek and Quiroga.
-Inside the final 15 circuits, while battling for that podium finish, Nemechek lost a left rear tire after contact with the No. 77, which spun him in Turns 3 and 4 with 13 Laps remaining.
+Inside the final 15 circuits, while battling for a podium finish, Nemechek lost a left rear tire after contact with the No. 77, which spun him in Turns 3 and 4 with 13 Laps remaining.
 Nemechek, after turning a lot of heads, finished 15th, the final truck on the lead lap.